Back to the blog

 Key Metrics to Analyze

-Insight: The King’s Gambit has a 56% White win rate in games where Black accepts.
+Note: The King’s Gambit is White’s most successful opening according to the same chess database, with a 56% win rate in games where Black accepts.

 Optimal Settings